At the Project:

 rhythmically pumping air along through its lungs and air sacs.

 - Although oxygen and carbon dioxide aren't exchanged in the air sacs, the

 routing of air through them is what permits a bird's one-way, rapid-ventilation,

-through the sacs picks up most of the heat a bird's muscles generate during
+the sacs picks up most of the heat a bird's muscles generate during flight and is

 - Flight actually has three parts: takeoff from the ground or a perch, sustained

 powered flight, and landing, and each requires somewhat different actions by